ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

 ```

 The other way OCaml deals with exceptional situations is to use the built-in
-`option` type, which is defined as:
+polymorphic `option` type, which is defined as:

 ```ocaml
 type 'a option = None | Some of 'a